 Learning beyond their classroom provides deeper insights into a particular topic.
 They can learn through seeing and interacting with the subject of learning.
 They can better put context around the topic by seeing it in action.
 They can also exercise some responsibility and independence as they are out into the world without their parents.

 Field Trips Provide Academic Growth

-While there is certainly evidence of better understanding of a topic when seeing it in the real world, there is also improved academic performance in general.
+While there is certainly evidence of a better understanding of a topic when seeing it in the real world, there is also improved academic performance in general.
 At least one study has shown test scores improving after regular field trips.
 In addition, they expand academic learning opportunities.
-For example, the student may go to the capitol to understand how government works but in watching a debate on a bill, they will learn about the topic of that bill as well.
+For example, the student may go to the capitol to understand how government works, but in watching a debate on a bill, they will learn about the topic of that bill as well.